AwalaApp/specs/rs000-core.md

 ### Parcel Delivery Binding

-This is a protocol that establishes a _Parcel Delivery Connection_ (PDC), whose sole purpose is to allow gateways and public endpoints to deliver parcels to public nodes.
+This is a protocol that establishes a _Parcel Delivery Connection_ (PDC), whose sole purpose is to allow gateways and Internet endpoints to deliver parcels to Internet nodes.
 In this case, the sender and the recipient will act as client and server, respectively.

-If the recipient is a public gateway, it MUST override any previously queued parcel with the same id.
+If the recipient is a Internet gateway, it MUST override any previously queued parcel with the same id.
 The sending endpoint MAY use this to replace stale messages in the same relay -- For example, an application sending a message to replace the user's email address could use this to discard any previous message to replace this value.

 The server MUST NOT require client authentication, but it MAY still refuse to serve suspicious, ill-behaved or abusive clients.

-If the client is a private or public gateway, it SHOULD include the Internet address of the corresponding public gateway if that gateway is able to collect parcels for the endpoint that sent the parcel.
+If the client is a private or Internet gateway, it SHOULD include the Internet address of the corresponding Internet gateway if that gateway is able to collect parcels for the endpoint that sent the parcel.

 The client MUST close the underlying connection as soon as all parcels have been delivered.